Carlosmape/carlosmape.github.io/_posts/2022-12-16-Face-Unlock-In-Linux.md

 Howdy developers suggest to do not use just Howdy as authentification method.
 Also, to minimize the chance of this program being compromised, it's recommended to leave Howdy in `/lib/security` and to keep it read-only.

 In addition, notice that Howdy could be configured to store either failed and sucessful attempts of recognition.
+This option just should abled for debugging purposes.
 These snapshots are stored in your system in `/lib/security/howdy/snapshots/` (it could be in read-only, yes, but someone could print them in high resolution and could broke your system's security!)

 To disable this option just edit Howdy configuration file as follows:
 ```